EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 ## G

 * **Gold route**: The Gold route to open access is delivered via publishing an article in a journal.
 The journal may be an open access journal (pure open access), or a subscription based journal (hybrid open access) that offers an open access option.
 This is currently paid for by an APC.

+* **Green route**: The Green route to open access is delivered via self-archiving (depositing) an output into a repository.
+There are two types of repositories, institutional and subject repositories.

 ## H